-Baisakhi is a harvest festival, a Punjabi new year festival, and commemoration of the founding of the Khalsa (Sikh religion brotherhood) all rolled into one occasion.
+In the Indian state of Punjab, Baisakhi is celebrated as a harvest festival, a solar new year festival, and commemoration of the founding of the Khalsa (Sikh religion brotherhood) all rolled into one occasion.

-In 1699, Guru Gobind Singh (the 10th Sikh Guru) decided to discontinue the tradition of Gurus in Sikhism.
+In 1699, Guru Gobind Singh (the 10th Sikh Guru) decided to discontinue the tradition of gurus in Sikhism.
 He proclaimed the Granth Sahib (holy scripture) to be the eternal Sikh Guru.
 He then formed the order of the Khalsa by selecting five fearless leaders of his followers, who were prepared to lay down their lives to save others.
+This took place at Anandpur Sahib in Punjab and effectively created Sikhism as it exists today.
+The reason was to instill courage and confidence in people, so as to defend religious freedom during the period of Mughal rule in India.
+All Sikhs were instructed to wear five distinctive symbols of their new identity -- kesh (uncut hair as respect for what god created), kanga (a small comb for cleanliness), kara (a steel bracelet as a reminder of god), kirpan (a sword for self-protection), and kachera (modest cotton undershorts).
+They were also all given the same surname -- Singh -- to reflect the belief that all human beings are equal.

 When is Baisakhi Celebrated?